PiotrekGa/PiotrekGa.github.io/_posts/2019-03-14-Pruned-Cross-Validation.md

 study.optimize(objective, timeout=120)
 ```
 You can find a benchmarking notebook with Optuna [here](https://github.com/PiotrekGa/pruned-cv/blob/master/examples/Usage_with_Optuna.ipynb) and Hyperopt [here](https://github.com/PiotrekGa/pruned-cv/blob/master/examples/Usage_with_Hyperopt.ipynb).
 In the examples provided pruning limited trial's duration 2.8 and 5.7 times respectively leading to better final scores in both cases.

+### Research fields

+There are several fileds of research connected with the technique worth exploring:

+* How to find the best fold to start pruning?

+* How to find the best tolerance value before the study?

+* How does number of folds correspond with cumulative scores correlations with the final score?

+* How to predict the final score better?

+### Summary

+The pruned cross-validation technique allows you to save time and resources needed for hyperparameter optimization (it's possible to calculate higher and lower time saving bonds in comaprison to full cross-validation).
+It ensures the same level of overfitting prevention as standard cross-validation, but does not guarantee selection of the best parameters out of the verified ones.

+The `pruned-cv` package in version `0.0.1` implements the technique for L1 and L2 regression problems only.

+Please et me know what do you think about the technique and the package!
+I would really appreciate feedback from you.
+If you wish to help me in package development or are intereseted in research regarding the technique please let me know!